Annual Return Guidance

 • those working in the not-for-profit sector

-• or in any other form (including writers/lecturer/trainers in the area of taxation)
+• or in any other form (including writers/lecturers/trainers in the area of taxation)

-FAQ 2 AMLS (Anti-Money Laundering) Supervisor - What should I do if my Anti-Money Laundering Supervisor is not on the drop-down list?
+FAQ 3 AML Supervisor Selection Options - What should I do if my Anti-Money Laundering Supervisor is not on the drop-down list?

 If your Anti-Money Laundering Supervisor is not included on the drop-down list in this question, please answer ‘No’ to the question “Does your practice/firm/partnership have an Anti-Money Laundering Supervisor?” and give an explanation in the box provided.

-FAQ 3 AMLS (Anti-Money Laundering) Supervisor - I have selected CIOT or ATT as my Anti-Money Laundering Supervisor, is that correct?
+FAQ 4 AML Supervisor - I have selected ATT as my Anti-Money Laundering Supervisor.
+Is that correct?

-For members indicating CIOT or ATT as their AML supervisor, please be aware that AML supervision is not automatically included as part of your CIOT or ATT membership and must be separately applied for and renewed on an annual basis.
+For members indicating ATT as their AML supervisor, please be aware that AML supervision is not automatically included as part of your ATT membership and must be separately applied for and renewed on an annual basis.
 Please see here for further information.

 For those answering ‘Yes’ to holding PII you will need to include the name of your PII insurer in the box provided (or your PII arrangements if any alternative self-insurance is in place under the permitted rules for other professional bodies).
 Please have this to hand before you begin your annual return.

-FAQ 5 Professional Indemnity Insurance (PII) - I am a subcontractor in the UK and do not have PII, how should I answer the PII question?
+FAQ 7 Professional Indemnity Insurance (PII) - I am a subcontractor in the UK and do not have PII.
+How should I answer the PII question?

-If you do not have PII you must answer ‘No’ to question 2 (i.e. ‘No’ to having PII).
-You will be offered several possible answers and you should choose as follows:
+If you do not have PII you must answer ‘No’ to having PII.
+You will then be offered several possible reasons and you should choose as follows:

 I am covered by my contracting firm’s PII